Pandappuccino/sdv-npc-aelin/README.md

 * Mod compatibilities

 ## Meeting Aelin
 So, how do you find Aelin?
 He's in Cindersap Forest, but there's no new houses (except those other NPCs might be using).
-That's because he's not in the main forest: he's in the Secret Wood.
+That's because he's not in the main forest: he's in the Secret Woods.
 There are three requirements for the player to meet with Aelin for the first time:
-* The player must have a Steel Axe to break the hardwood log blocking off the Secret Wood.
+* The player must have a Steel Axe or better to break the hardwood log blocking off the Secret Woods.
 * The player must have met the Wizard for the first time, and obtained the ability to communicate with the Junimos.
 * The player ***cannot*** have a Joja Membership. ***This is retroactive!*** If the player buys a Joja Membership at any time, even if they've started to complete bundles at the Community Center, it's over.
 Aelin will disappear from the game world completely and the path to his home will be gone for the rest of that save file.

+Visit the Secret Woods at any time between 6AM and 6PM on a sunny day to get a small cutscene showcasing the entrance to Aelin's home.

 ## New Recipes
 By improving your relationship with Aelin and completing some bundles in the Community Center, Aelin will have his Junimo friends deliver recipes for new consumables.